Workshops: For Employees

 For Employees

-Good or Bad for Individuals?
+Diversity: Good or Bad for Individuals?
+(1 hr.)

 We hear much talk today about diversity.
 What is that all about?
 What is “diversity, anyway?
 And is it REALLY a good thing or is it just another one of those liberal mantras?
 This session provides a detailed look into the diversity movement and whether it is actually good for individuals.